haukex/unzipwalk/README.md

 Decodes a checksum line as produced by [`checksum_line()`](#unzipwalk.UnzipWalkResult.checksum_line).

+Intended as a utility function for use when reading files produced by the `--checksum` CLI option.

+#### WARNING
-**Warning:** The `hnd` of the returned object will *not* be a handle to the data from the file, instead it will be a handle to read the checksum of the file!
+The `hnd` of the returned object will *not* be a handle to the data from the file, instead it will be a handle to read the checksum of the file!
 (You could use [`recursive_open()`](#unzipwalk.recursive_open) to open the files themselves.)

-Intended as a utility function for use when reading files produced by the `--checksum` CLI option.

 * **Parameters:**
   * **line** – The line to parse.